NeckersBOX/imel/README.md

 From the 3.0 version the documentation was rewritten with **Doxygen**.
-The Doxygen default configuration can be found in _imel_src_ folder and it configured to generate HTML, LATEX and MAN output.
+The Doxygen default configuration can be found in _imel_src_ folder and it's configured to generate HTML, LATEX and MAN output.
 **Note:** HTML output was patched with a bootstrap theme

 You can generate the documentation with the command: